Farmers Markets & Produce Stands - Tri-Cities WA Guide

 - Badger Canyon Tea - loose leaf teas and accessories

-- Country Mercantile - a variety of everything
+- Country Mercantile - gourmet goodies, seasonal produce

 - Drake's Meat Rubs - meat seasoning rubs